AdityaHPatwardhan/tensorflow/tensorflow/lite/micro/examples/doorbell_camera/README.md

 Go to `File -> Examples`.
 You should see an example near the bottom of the list named `TensorFlowLite`.
-Select it and click `door_bell` to load the example.
+Select it and click `doorbell_camera` to load the example.
 Connect your device, then build and upload the example.

 To test the camera, start by pointing the device's camera at something that is